It’s difficult to find a word to best describe H. Clay Earles.

 Earles built and opened Martinsville Speedway in 1947.
-What began as a dusty tribute to one man’s vision endures today as modern speed plant that rivals any in the land.
+What began as a dusty tribute to one man’s vision endures today as a modern speed plant that rivals any in the land.

-Earles saw the sons, and even grandsons, of great drivers grow up to compete here.
+Earles seen the sons, and even grandsons, of great drivers grow up to compete here.
 Earles knew Red Byron, Fireball Roberts, Joe Weatherly and Fred Lorenzen as well as he does Darrell Waltrip, Dale Earnhardt and Rusty Wallace.

 "I can remember watching Buddy Baker, Richard Petty, and later Kyle Petty, and Davey Allison following their fathers around the pits when they were just kids," Earles said.